Blair2004/NexoPOS/README.md

 ## Troubleshooting
 Here we list the knowns issues and the way around.
 Not everyone is likely to face these issues as it depends on the used enviroment.

+- CSRF error After Installation
+Chances are when you make your installation, you'll have your website URL changed.
+Unfortunately, if the domain has to change, it must be clearly described on the .env file.
+We've written a guide that explains how to solve the [CSRF issue on NexoPOS 4.x](https://my.nexopos.com/en/documentation/troubleshooting/how-to-fix-csrf-token-mismatch-on-nexopos-4-x).

 - Error After Database Details (using `php artisan serve`) If you're serving the project using `php artisan serve`, after setting up the database credentails and having them validated, you migth stop on an infinite loading page.